Vidme Shuts Down User-Generated Video Service, Citing Inability to Compete With Google, Facebook

 In addition, effective immediately, all paid Vidme channel subscriptions will be suspended, and subscriber-only videos will be exclusively accessible by their video owners.
 The company said any outstanding earnings will be paid to verified creators within 60 days.

-Founded in 2014, the company had described its platform as a hybrid of YouTube and Reddit, with videos curated by the community in different categories.
+Founded in 2014, the company had described its platform as a hybrid of YouTube and Reddit, with videos curated by community members in different categories.

 The crux of the problem, according to Shaeffer: Vidme lacked critical mass in terms of its audience size, so it “struggled to attract direct advertisers to help offset our infrastructure costs, leaving few resources to spend on product innovation and attracting new audience,” he wrote in a blog post Friday.